18F/atf-eregs/docs/production_setup.rst

 Services
 ========

-This application uses the ``aws-rds`` and ``elasticsearch17`` services on cloud.gov.
+This application uses the ``aws-rds`` service on cloud.gov.
 Services are bound to applications in the manifest files.
-To create
+To create services:
-services:

 .. code-block:: bash

-  cf create-service aws-rds medium-psql atf-eregs-db cf create-service elasticsearch17 1x atf-eregs-search-1.7.1
+  cf create-service aws-rds medium-psql atf-eregs-db

 Our cloud.gov stack should have a user-provided service named ``atf-eregs-creds`` including the following credentials: